 Ironically, in many cases, the climate science community has been overly cautious and conservative in their projections (see for example this review by Rahmstorf et al. in the journal Science), perhaps, in part, out of fear of being labeled as alarmist by its detractors).
 One case in point is the decline in Arctic summer sea ice extent.
 The decline in minimum summer Arctic sea ice has outpaced even the most dramatic of the IPCC projections in recent decades.
 One possibility is that there is missing physics involved—related, for example, to the mechanics of ice fracturing and deformation, that is causing the models to underpredict the fragility of sea ice and the possible feedbacks involved.

 Following the dramatic decline of summer 2007 (the minimum value in the red curve below), there was even fear that we had crossed a previously unknown tipping point from which Arctic sea ice would not be able to recover (we will have far more to say about possible climate tipping points later in this lesson).
 If so, that would have dire implications for, e.g., animal species such as the polar bear, which require sea ice environment for their existence.
-Recent scientific work suggests that there is no such tipping point, however, and that the environment of the polar bear can be preserved given ongoing efforts aimed at mitigating future climate change (see this news account from the Churchill "Plight of The Polar Bear" video introduced in our first lesson).
+Recent scientific work suggests that there is no such tipping point, however, and that the environment of the polar bear can be preserved given ongoing efforts aimed at mitigating future climate change.
 Those efforts would not be easy, however; the study finds that future warming would have to be kept below 1.25°C, which corresponds to roughly 2°C warming relative to pre-industrial time.
 As we have seen before, such a target would likely require stabilizing concentrations at 450 ppm or lower.

 One problem that declining sea ice does not contribute to (at least, not to any practical extent) is the problem of global sea level rise.
 The melting of land ice, nonetheless, will contribute to sea level rise.
 As we saw in a previous lesson, mountain glaciers and ice caps around the word have undergone substantial retreat over the past century.
 They are projected to contribute a fraction of a meter of sea level rise over the next century (for example, see this news article about a study published in the journal Nature Geoscience).